Nike-Inc/riposte-microservice-template/README.md

 * `GET|POST /example` - Basic GET/POST behavior with validation.
 The GET call just returns an example payload.
 You can copy/paste this payload and POST it back to explore the validation and exception behavior.
-The `input_val_1` and `input_val_2` fields are required and validation is controlled by JSR 303 annotations - remove these fields or make them blank for your `POST` call to see the validation in action.
+The `input_val_1` and `input_val_2` fields are required and have length limitations, and validation is controlled by JSR 303 annotations - remove these fields or make them blank or really long (> 60 chars) for your `POST` call to see the validation in action.
 Set the `throwManualError` field to true to see the result of a thrown exception from inside an endpoint.
 Implemented by the `ExampleEndpoint.Get` and `ExampleEndpoint.Post` classes.
 * `ANY-METHOD /exampleDownstreamHttpAsync` - An example of performing a downstream HTTP network call using an async/nonblocking NIO client to avoid using any threads for the entirety of the endpoint.
 Since we want the example endpoints to be fully self-contained we simply make a downstream call to our own `/example` endpoint described above.